 Reminds me of a lesson from A Course in Miracles that forgiveness is our only function here.

-“Only function” yet why is it so hard?
+“Only function,” yet why is it so hard?

 It’s the ego in us that is hard, not forgiveness.
 It doesn’t want to give up blame and bitterness.
 It wants to remain right and justified.

 To forgive doesn’t mean what happened wrong was okay.
 Whatever happened, happened.
 It’s in the past.
-The ego relives what happened over and over again in our mind.
+The ego relives what happened over and over again in our minds.
 It holds on to blame, bitterness, guilt, and resentment.